lmiller1990/electic/posts/A_Simple_Vuex_From_Scratch.md

 - using `install` to initialize a plugin, and extend child components with `Vue.mixin`
 - accessing an object passed to a newly created `Vue` instance with `this.$options.store`
 - using a JavaScript `getter` to return a specific object when a property is accessed

+I did not implement `actions`, but doing so is similar to mutations.
+You probably want to return a `Promise`, and perhaps use `bind` and pass a reference to `commit`, so you can update the state from an action by committing a mutation.

 The source code for this implementation is so minimal in can be found in an entire gist, located [here](https://gist.github.com/lmiller1990/8a5cea45752e3692281b72ce08722b0b).